cockroachdb/docs/src/current/v24.3/wal-failover.md

 ### Provisioning a multi-store cluster for WAL failover

-In this section, we will explain how to provision a multi-store cluster and configure it for WAL failover.
+This section explains how to provision a multi-store cluster and configure it for WAL failover.

 #### 1. Create the cluster